How to Calculate your Sum Insured

 You are responsible for ensuring that your home is insured for the correct amount.
 That’s why initio thinks its important to make sure you understand what should be included in your sum insured.

 If you have built your own home, you might be thinking that it’s easy to insure it for what it would cost to build.
 But that isn’t always correct.
 When you built your house, there would not have been an allowance for demolition and removal of debris.
 Chances are in a total loss, there will be a lot of prep work; demolishing the remains, and taking them away, before the rebuild can even begin.
 These costs will be higher again if your property contains asbestos.
 You also have to take in to account inflation, making allowances for increases in building costs that might occur during your period of insurance.

 Its not just the house that you need to consider; its also any other permanent structures on the property.
 So think about the walls, gates, fences, swimming / spa pools, paths and driveways constructed of concrete, brick, pavers or tarseal, patios, tennis courts, garden sheds, garaging and retaining walls.

-Lastly, think about you location.
+Lastly, think about the location of your home.
 Maybe your property is down a step driveway and access is limited.
 Perhaps you are in a remote part of the country where additional transportation is required (think Waiheke Island).
 Or maybe labour is in short supply so you would have to use tradies from out of town; or labour is in high demand, and tradies are charging more.
 All these factors can contribute to the cost of rebuilding your home.